-- 1.4.1 Having a Neighbourhood Development Plan gives us, as the local community of Crowhurst, a genuine opportunity to input to and shape the future of our village, for example by being able to have a say in where development sites are to be located rather than third parties, e.g. prospective developers doing so purely in their interests. - 1.4.2 All NDPs are subject to both an independent examination and referendum needing to receive 50% or more of vote share as well as being in "general conformity" with the Local Plan (in Crowhurst's case, Rother District Council's Core Strategy).
+- 1.4.2 All NDPs are subject to both an independent examination and referendum needing to receive 50% or more of vote share as well as being in "general conformity" with the Local Plan (in Crowhurst's case, Rother District Council's Core Strategy).
 If accepted and ratified by a referendum, our Neighbourhood Development Plan would become part of the Local Development Framework (LDF) and have legal weight as a statutory document. - 1.4.3 If accepted and ratified in the referendum there would also be financial benefits for Crowhurst.
 By producing a Neighbourhood Development Plan, a higher percentage (25%) of the community infrastructure levy (CIL), charged to developers by RDC, comes to our village for projects.
 Without a NDP, a lower percentage (15%) would revert to the Parish.